keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 ---

-Athena> Any musical innovation is full of danger to the whole State, and ought to be prohibited... when modes of music change, the fundamental laws of the State always change with them.
+> Any musical innovation is full of danger to the whole State, and ought to be prohibited... when modes of music change, the fundamental laws of the State always change with them.

 --- Plato, *The Republic* (Benjamin Jowett's translation)